Dash-OS/tcl-task-manager/README.md

 # Cancel all tasks that don't start with foo
 task -flags [list -all -not -glob] -cancel foo*
 ```

+> **Tip:** By default the lsearch command that looks for the id's that we want to cancel has the `-exact` flag added to it.
+> Adding flags allows you to override that in this case.

 ## Command Examples